peterkeen/nomic/README.md

 Nomic: The GitHub Edition
 =========================

 Nomic is a game wherein the point is to change the rules of the game.
 The [original paper](http://www.earlham.edu/~peters/writing/nomic.htm) goes to great depths explaining just why this is a fun and worthy use of time.
 Everyone should at least make a stab at reading that.
-This is a test.

 Some meta-rules: